-Earlier versions of this standard only defined single record string keywords as described in the previous section.
-The standard now incorporates a convention (originally developed for use in FITS files from high-energy astrophysics missions) for continuing arbitrarily long string values over a potentially unlimited sequence of multiple consecutive keyword records using the following procedure:
+Earlier versions of this Standard only defined single-record string keywords as described in the previous section.
+The Standard now incorporates a convention (originally developed for use in FITS files from high-energy astrophysics missions) for continuing arbitrarily long string values over a potentially unlimited sequence of multiple consecutive keyword records using the following procedure.

-- 1. Divide the long string value into a sequence of smaller substrings, each of which is no longer than 67 characters in length.
-(Note that if the string contains any literal single quote characters, then these must be represented as a pair of single quote characters in the FITS keyword value, and these two characters must both be contained within a single substring). - 2.
+- Divide the long-string value into a sequence of smaller substrings, each of which contains fewer than 68 characters.
+(Note that if the string contains any literal single-quote characters, then these must be represented as a pair of singlequote characters in the FITS-keyword value, and these two characters must both be contained within a single substring). - 2.
 Append an ampersand character ('&') to the end of each substring, except for the last substring.
-This character serves as a flag to FITS reading software that this string value may be continued on the following keyword in the header. - 3.
-Enclose each substring with single quote characters.
-Non-significant space characters may occur between the ampersand character and the closing quote character. - Write the first substring as the value of the specified keyword. - 5.
-Write each subsequent substring, in order, to a series of keywords that all have the reserved keyword name CONTINUE (see 4.4.2) in bytes 1 through 8 and have space characters in bytes 9 and 10 of the keyword record.
-The substring may be located anywhere in bytes 11 through 80 of the keyword record and may be preceded by non-significant space characters starting in byte 11.
-A comment string may follow the substring; if present, the comment string must be separated from the substring by a forward slash character ('/').
+This character serves as a flag to FITS-reading software that this string value may be continued on the following keyword in the header. - 3.
+Enclose each substring with single-quote characters.
+Nonsignificant space characters may occur between the ampersand character and the closing quote character. - 4.
+Write the first substring as the value of the specified keyword. - 5.
+Write each subsequent substring, in order, to a series of keywords that all have the reserved keyword name CONTINUE (see Sect.
+4.4.2) in Bytes 1 through 8, and have space characters in Bytes 9 and 10 of the keyword record.
+The substring may be located anywhere in Bytes 11 through 80 of the keyword record and may be preceded by non-significant space characters starting in Byte 11.
+A comment string may follow the substring; if present, the comment string must be separated from the substring by a forward-slash character ('/').
 Also, it is strongly recommended that the slash character be preceded by a space character.

-The CONTINUE keyword must not be used with of any of the mandatory or reserved keywords defined in this standard unless explicitly declared of type long-string.
+The CONTINUE keyword must not be used with of any of the mandatory or reserved keywords defined in this Standard unless explicitly declared of type long-string.

 The following keyword records illustrate a string value that is continued over multiple keyword records.
-(Note: the length of the substrings have been reduced to fit within the page layout):
+(Note: the length of the substrings have been reduced to fit within the page layout.)

-''' WEATHER = 'Partly cloudy during the evening f&' CONTINUE 'ollowed by cloudy skies overnight.&' CONTINUE ' Low 21C.
-Winds NNE at 5 to 10 mph.' '''
+WEATHER = 'Partly cloudy during the evening f&'

+CONTINUE 'ollowed by cloudy skies overnight.&' CONTINUE ' Low 21C.
+Winds NNE at 5 to 10 mph.'

-If needed, additional space for the keyword comment field can be generated by continuing the string value with one or more null strings, as illustrated schematically below:
+If needed, additional space for the keyword comment field can be generated by continuing the string value with one or more null strings, as illustrated schematically below.